-In 2012, Ani Chopurian won a workplace sexual harassment case against Mercy General Hospital in Sacramento, California.
+In 2012, Ani Chopurian won a case on sexual harassment in the workplace against Mercy General Hospital in Sacramento, California.
 Ani allegedly filed numerous complaints in the two years she served as a physician assistant, and in those two years, nothing was done about those complaints.
 A federal jury awarded her $168 million.

 One of the biggest responsibilities of an employer to its employees is to provide a safe working environment.
 Under this falls the duty to take concrete actions to prevent sexual harassment in the workplace.
 A concrete action in this example would have been for the company to launch an investigation into the complaints.